Jamming and flocking in the restricted active Potts model: Numerical Results

-In Fig.~\ref{fig12}(a), we plot maximal magnetization $m_{\rm max}$ versus $T$ for $\epsilon=0.9,$ $\rho_0=4,$ and $U=0.14$ where $m_{\rm max}$ is already defined in the context of Fig.~\ref{fig8}.
-At low $T$, a nonzero but small value of $m_{\rm max}$ characterizes the jammed phase.
-As the temperature is increased, thermal noise dissolves the jammed phase and a transition happens from the jammed phase to the coexistence region as indicated by the jump in the magnetization and the dashed vertical line at $T=T_1^\ast \simeq 1.37$.
-For $T>T_2^\ast \simeq 1.8$, we get $m_{\rm max}=0$ which indicates a disordered gas phase.
-Fig.~\ref{fig12}(b) shows $m_{\rm max}$ against $\epsilon$ for $\rho_0=7$, $\beta=0.7$, and $U=0.2$.
-At small velocities, due to slow propulsion and large density, the system exhibits a fully ordered liquid phase which is characterized by $m_{\rm max}\simeq 1$.
-At large velocities, $\epsilon>\epsilon^\ast \simeq 0.75$, particles quickly accumulate locally and due to large $U=0.2$, particle movements are heavily restricted and therefore we observe a jammed state with small $m_{\rm max}$.
-In Fig.~\ref{fig12}(c), variation of $m_{\rm max}$ with $U$ is shown for $\beta=0.95$ ($T=1.05$), $\rho_0=4,$ and $\epsilon=0.9$.
-Small $U$ facilitates particle hopping which together with slow particles and a relatively large $\rho_0$ gives rise to the ordered liquid phase characterized by $m_{\rm max}\simeq 1$.
-For large $U$, however, one observes a jammed phase with small $m_{\rm max}$ and this transition happens at $U=U^\ast \simeq 0.12$.
-Similar to Fig.~\ref{fig8}, the jamming transition with the softcore restriction is also first-order signifying that the specific origin of the restriction imposed on the particle movement does not alter the nature of the phase transition.
+Figure~\ref{fig12} is analogous to Fig.~\ref{fig8} but for soft-core repulsion.
+Similar to Fig.~\ref{fig8}(a), $m_{\rm max}$ versus temperature in Fig.~\ref{fig12}(a) shows two first-order transitions (jammed to coexistence and coexistence to gas) as temperature is increased. $m_{\rm max}$ versus $\epsilon$ in Fig.~\ref{fig12}(b) shows a jamming transition from an ordered liquid phase.
+At small velocities, due to slow propulsion and large density, the system exhibits a fully ordered liquid phase, but at large velocities, particles quickly accumulate locally, and due to large restriction ($U$), particle movements are heavily restricted and therefore we observe a jammed state.
+Figure~\ref{fig12}(c) shows variation of $m_{\rm max}$ with $U$ where small $U$ facilitates particle hopping, which together with slow particles and a relatively large density gives rise to an ordered liquid phase.
+As restriction is enhanced, the system makes an unsurprised transition to the jammed phase.
+Similar to Fig.~\ref{fig8}, the jamming transition with the soft-core repulsion is also first-order, signifying that the specific origin of the restriction imposed on the particle movement does not alter the nature of the phase transition.